Geometric influences: Introduction

-where $t=\mu^{\otimes n}(A)$ and $c>0$ is a universal constant . \end{Theorem} This result also extends to all Boltzmann measures.
+This result also extends to all Boltzmann measures.

 Since the Gaussian measure is rotation invariant, it is natural to consider the influence sum of rotations of sets.
 Of particular interest are families of sets that are closed under rotations.
-In Section~\ref{sec:rotation} we study the effect of {\it rotations} on the geometric influences, and show that under mild regularity condition of being in a certain class $\jcal_n$ (see Definition \ref{def:jcal}), the sum of geometric influences of a convex set can be increased up to $\Omega(\sqrt{n})$ by (a random) orthogonal rotation:
+In Section \ref{secrotation} we study the effect of \textit{rotations} on the geometric influences, and show that under mild regularity condition of being in a certain class $\jcal_n$ (see Definition \ref{defjcal}), the sum of geometric influences of a convex set can be increased up to $\Omega(\sqrt{n})$ by (a~random) orthogonal rotation. \begin{Theorem} Consider the product Gaussian measure $\mu^{\otimes n}$ on $\mathbb R^n$.
+For any convex set $A \in\jcal_n$ with $\mu^{\otimes n}(A) = t$, we have